duartegroup/autodE/doc/config.rst

     >>> kwds.functional
     Functional(pbe0)

-Calculation parameters (keywords) also can be changed, e.g to use B3LYP/def2-TZVP single point energies in ORCA:
+To modify the functional for single point energies, in ORCA:

 .. code-block:: python
   >>> kwds.functional = 'B3LYP'

-Alternatively, reassign to a new set of keywords:
+Alternatively, reassign to a whole new set of keywords:

 .. code-block:: python
   >>> ade.Config.ORCA.keywords.sp = ade.SinglePointKeywords(['SP', 'B3LYP', 'def2-TZVP'])

-To add diffuse functions with the ma scheme to the def2-SVP default optimisation basis set for optimisations
+To add diffuse functions with the *ma* scheme to the def2-SVP default basis set for optimisations

 .. code-block:: python